SpectreMz/Account-Creator-Outlook---PSN---XBOX---Social-Club-/README.md

 Use at your own risk.
 P.s: there are bugs to fix, so if you want fix it and push the fix to my repo.
 Tool is in Italian, feel free to make it international.

+INSTRUCTIONS

+Follow the Video and Read to code.